Sofia Richie Reportedly Has ‘No Issues’ With Kourtney Kardashian & Scott Disick’s Relationship

-Sofia Richie is reportedly totally on board and supportive of Scott Disick’s relationship with her former girlfriend, Kourtney Kardashian.
+Sofia Richie is reportedly completely supportive of Scott Disick’s relationship with his former girlfriend, Kourtney Kardashian.

-According to Us Weekly Magazine, Sofia Richie doesn’t mind that her boyfriend, Scott Disick, is very close with his baby mama, Kourtney Kardashian, whom he shares three children with, Mason, Penelope, and Reign.
+According to Us Weekly, Sofia Richie doesn’t mind that her boyfriend, Scott Disick, is very close with his baby mama, Kourtney Kardashian, with whom he shares three children — Mason, Penelope, and Reign.

 A source reveals that Richie is fine, even after Kardashian and Disick were told they were soulmates during a reading with a healer in Bali.